Shareholders wishing to participate at the meeting must:

 The company’s costs related to the incentive program is expected to be composed of costs for valuation, consultancy services and costs for registration and practical management of the program.
 The company does not anticipate any material costs for the proposed program, although it needs to be borne in mind that tax rules in various jurisdictions may be subject to future change.

-There are no equity related incentive programs or instruments outstanding in the company as of today.
 Upon full subscription, transfer and exercise of the maximum 1,000,000 warrants, a total of 1,000,000 new shares will be issued in the company (subject to potential recalculations in accordance with standard terms and conditions applicable to the warrants).
-This would lead to a dilution corresponding to approximately 4.74% of the total share capital and number of shares/votes in the company (based on the share capital and number of shares/votes in the company as of the date of this proposal and calculated as the maximum amount of share capital and number of shares/votes that may be issued, divided by the total share capital and the total number of shares/votes in the company after all warrants have been exercised).
+This would lead to a dilution corresponding to approximately 4.7% of the total share capital and number of shares/votes in the company (based on the share capital and number of shares/votes in the company as of the date of this proposal and calculated as the maximum amount of share capital and number of shares/votes that may be issued, divided by the total share capital and the total number of shares/votes in the company after all warrants have been exercised).

-The incentive program is expected to have a marginal effect on the company’s key ratios.
+The incentive program is expected to have a rather modest effect on the company’s key ratios.

 Approval of transfer of warrants to the Participants